Leon the tourguide

 The Purpose of Religious Belief

-I'm sure that the perpetrators of terror attacks carried out by Muslims are motivated by the thought of punishing the infidel or something like that, based on instructions in the holy books and beliefs.
+I'm sure that the perpetrators of terror attacks carried out by Muslims are motivated by the thought of punishing the infidel or something like that, based on instructions in their holy book about what a person should believe.

-From the little I know about Islam, Muslims want to convert the whole world to Islam or to destroy it in the process; redemption or destruction.
-But this is the basic agenda of all monotheistic religions; this is Judaism's intention also, only Judaism has a method of “wait and let events take their natural course”.
-Islam and Christianity have a more active approach to reaching this absurd goal.
+From the little I know about Islam; its ideology is to convert the whole world or to destroy it in the process: redemption or destruction.
+This is the primary agenda of all monotheistic religions; this is Judaism's intention also; only the Jewish method is one of "wait and see" and letting events take their natural course".
+Islam and Christianity have a more militant approach to reaching this absurd goal.

-I consider those beliefs very wise.
-Mohammed, Jesus, Moses and a host of others were very wise people and logically figured out what the world needs to survive forever.
-It's a very attractive idea.
-But it's not practical or realizable..
+There is wisdom in those conceptions.
+Mohammed, Jesus, Moses, and many others were wise people who logically figured out what the world needed to survive forever.
+It's a lovely idea, but it's not practical or realizable.

-They've produced wonderful books with beautiful, powerful words.
-But these ideals are only good in theory.
-It's absurd to try and realize them.
-They are beautiful dreams.
+They've produced excellent books with sublime, powerful words.
+But the ideals are only good in theory.
+It's ridiculous to attempt to realise them.
+They are pipe dreams.